 When To Call Your Insurance Company And A Professional Roofer

 After you’ve inspected your home, you may have questions about the condition of your roof and how to get started on repairs.
 At this point, it’s time to call your insurance company and file a claim.
-To file an insurance claim, you’ll typically need your homeowners policy information, such as your policy number.
+This may fall under your comprehensive coverage.
+To file an insurance claim, you’ll typically need your homeowner’s policy information, such as your policy number.
 If you can’t find your paperwork or policy information, ask your agent or insurance company to help you locate it.
 They can typically pull up your information with your name and address.

 The adjuster will write up their opinion on the damage, claim, and the compensation (or money) you are due.